Real estate agents have an opportunity to expand their business by understanding investors and investment property.

 The real estate agent who wants to provide investor services and become known as an investor friendly agent, will be expected to provide whatever information is needed so that the investor can evaluate a potential deal, run the numbers, and develop viable exit strategies.

-Armed with a basic menu of real estate services for investors, agents can expect attract investor clients.
-These client will often buy and sell multiple properties over time.
-This also opens the door of opportunity to expand business in other areas to include property management, bulk transactions, land development, and new home construction.
+Armed with a basic menu of real estate services for investors, agents can expect to attract investor clients.
+These clients will often buy and sell multiple properties over time.
+This also opens the door of opportunity to expand business in other areas to include property management, bulk transactions, land development, new home construction and commercial property.